AlvaroLMC/4.2-API_REST-Level2/README.md

 ## Description

-This project implements a basic CRUD for the **Fruit** entity using Spring Boot, Spring Data JPA, and the H2 in-memory database.
+This project implements a basic CRUD for the **Fruit** entity using Spring Boot, Spring Data JPA, and MySQL database.

 The `Fruit` entity has the following properties: